 RA could face Benitez backlash

-Roman Abramovich could face a fan backlash this week after making Rafael Benitez his ninth manager at Chelsea.
+Roman Abramovich could face a fan backlash this week if he makes Rafael Benitez his ninth manager at Chelsea.

-Abramovich has turned to former Liverpool boss Benitez having ruthlessly sacked Roberto Di Matteo following the European champions' crushing defeat at Juventus on Tuesday evening.
+Abramovich has reportedly turned to former Liverpool boss Benitez having ruthlessly sacked Roberto Di Matteo following the European champions' crushing defeat at Juventus yesterday evening.

 Di Matteo could hardly have been more popular among Chelsea fans, having earnt legendary status a both a player and manager, while Benitez became a hate figure at Stamford Bridge during his six years at Anfield in which he twice denied them a place in the Champions League final and had more than one run-in with Jose Mourinho.